-Healthy lifestyle changes are the first line of treatment for metabolic syndrome.
-Lifestyle changes include losing weight, being physically active, following a heart healthy diet, and quitting smoking.
+Heart-healthy lifestyle changes are the first line of treatment for metabolic syndrome.
+Lifestyle changes include heart-healthy eating, losing and maintaining a healthy weight, managing stress, physical activity, and quitting smoking.

 If lifestyle changes aren’t enough, your doctor may prescribe medicines.
-Medicines are used to treat and control risk factors such as high blood pressure, high triglycerides, low HDL cholesterol, and high blood sugar.
+Medicines are used to treat and control risk factors, such as high blood pressure, high triglycerides, low HDL (“good”) cholesterol, and high blood sugar.

 Goals of Treatment

 The major goal of treating metabolic syndrome is to reduce the risk of coronary heart disease.
 Treatment is directed first at lowering LDL cholesterol and high blood pressure and managing diabetes (if these conditions are present).

 The second goal of treatment is to prevent the onset of type 2 diabetes, if it hasn’t already developed.
 Long-term complications of diabetes often include heart and kidney disease, vision loss, and foot or leg amputation.
 If diabetes is present, the goal of treatment is to reduce your risk for heart disease by controlling all of your risk factors.